The City and the Stars: Alvin's quest

-Once out of Diaspar, Alvin finds that one other human habitation remains on Earth.
-In contrast to technological Diaspar, Lys is a vast green oasis shielded by mountains from the worldwide desert.
+Once out of Diaspar, Alvin discovers that another human habitation remains on Earth.
+In contrast to the technological Diaspar, Lys is a vast green oasis shielded by mountains from the worldwide desert.
 Its people are not stored and recreated technologically, but naturally conceive, are born, age, and die.
-They have rejected the hyper-advanced technology of Diaspar in favor of an almost agrarian existence, with machines used only for labor-saving purposes.
+They have rejected the hyper-advanced technology of Diaspar in favor of a largely agrarian existence, with machines used only for labor-saving purposes.
 The people of Lys have instead worked to perfect the arts of the mind; they are telepaths, capable of communicating with each other over great distances and without words.

 Alvin continues his quest until he finds out the truth of why the people of Diaspar are so frightened of the external universe and why Lys is so scared of space travel and mechanical things.
-In Lys he goes on a trip with a young man named Hilvar who becomes his friend, and they see a signal light, which they decide to investigate.
+In Lys, he goes on a trip with a young man named Hilvar, who becomes his friend, and they see a signal light, which they decide to investigate.
 It leads them to Shalmirane, the remains of the fortress where the Invaders were fought off with unimaginable weapons, and there they encounter an extraterrestrial creature with a strange robot.
 The creature is the last survivor of a religious cult dating back to the days of the Galactic Empire.
 The robot was the companion of the founder, the "Master", who came with his followers to Earth at the end of his life.
 Alvin and Hilvar are unable to understand the content of the religion except that it refers to "Great Ones" who have left, but will someday return.
 Alvin persuades the creature to lend him the robot, arguing that the Master would want it to see how things were developing in the world.
 The Master had, however, forbidden the robot to give out any information at all, so Alvin does not learn anything.

-Alvin instructs the robot to ignore his entreaties to take him back to Lys which he knew the people of Lys would induce in him with their great telepathic powers—the previous 14 Uniques had stayed.
-Alvin had originally been told he would be free to choose whether to stay or return, but because the people of Lys had their own insular failure, just like Diaspar, this option was no longer available.
-Back in Diaspar, he seeks the help of the Central Computer, which overcomes the Master's block on the robot by producing an illusion of an apocalyptic return of the Great Ones.
-This differs from the solution used in the original novel which was to create a duplicate of the robot without the block.
+Alvin instructs the robot to ignore his entreaties to take him back to Lys, knowing the people of Lys would use their great telepathic powers to induce him to return—the previous 14 Uniques had stayed.
+They had originally told Alvin he would be free to choose whether to stay or return, but because the people of Lys had their own insular failure, just like Diaspar, this option was no longer available.
+Back in Diaspar, he seeks the help of the Central Computer, which overcomes the Master's block on the robot by creating the illusion of an apocalyptic return of the Great Ones.
+This differs from the solution used in the original novel, which was to create a duplicate of the robot without the block.